munnigel/CV-NLP-Monstyr-App/README.md

 # Procedures to run Ruby on Rails app

+Ensure ruby and rails are installed

-While in the root directory,
+While in the backend folder,

 ```
 $ rails s